flox/flox/pkgdb/README.md

 ## Purpose

-Evaluating nix expressions for an entire flake is expensive but necessary for features like package search.
+Evaluating nix expressions for an entire flake is expensive, but necessary for features like package search.
 This tool provides a way to scrape the data from a flake once and store it in a database for later usage.

 The current responsibility of the `pkgdb` tool extends only as far as scraping a flake and generating a database.
-The database should be queried using standard sqlite tools and libraries and all decisions about how and when to generate and update the database are left up to the consumer.
+The database should be queried using standard SQLite tools and libraries and all decisions about how and when to generate and update the database are left up to the consumer.